 TravelPerk users can benefit from the system's travel management solutions even after departure.
 Corporate travelers can book travel arrangements, get updates to their itinerary and receive 24/7 support thanks to the easy-to-use mobile app.

 Preferences change with time and circumstance.
 Your exec might prefer proximity to the client or local office for short trips but want to be near walkable restaurants and the city sites to enjoy their free time on longer trips.
 They might even prefer traveling with ground transportation like trains or car rentals over flights.

 Never assume you'll remember, even with the most diligent and careful planning.
 Keep a running list on an easy-to-edit file (like Google docs) or use TravelPerk to safeguard this info for every user.
 Here are some important categories to note:

 - In-flight meal preferences (especially any allergies)

-Some preferences might hold true for every trip, others might be more specific.
-Maintaining this list overtime will eliminate repetitive conversations and save everyone time in the long run.
+As we alluded to earlier, with TravelPerk, you can add a special request to each booking that our concierge service will take care of (like a late checkout or extra legroom).
+Some preferences might hold true for every trip.
+Others might be more specific.
+Maintaining this list of priorities will eliminate repetitive conversations and save everyone time in the long run.

-Take care of “little extras"
+8. Take care of the "little extras"